 A self-watering orchid pot that provides just the right growing conditions for orchids.
-By means of a nylon wick in the bottom of the pot, the plant draws up the water it needs.
+Thanks to a nylon wick in the base of the pot, the plant can draw up the water it needs.
 Made of glazed faience.

 - Self-watering orchid pot.

 - Orchid draws up the water it needs.

 - Materials: Faience, Plastic, Nylon.